 When it comes to Search Engine Optimization, on-page optimization is the easiest as your own site is something that you have control of and can easily make changes in, in order to optimize your page and have a better chance of ranking higher in Google and other search engines.
 In addition, what makes on page seo important is it is the foundation of optimization as without a properly optimized site, it would be hard to rank a site by just using off page seo.
 There are a lot of information going around though as to which on page factors work and which factors do not work.
 Which factors are the most important ones and you should be working on when you set up a page?
 In the SIA, we tested known on page SEO factors to come up with the list of 5 critical on-page SEO factors that you should work on, in order to increase your search engine rankings and gain organic traffic to your site.

-Note: The terms palavra-chave e keyword phrase are used interchangeably.
+Note: The terms keyword and keyword phrase are used interchangeably.
 Generally speaking, a keyword is one word, whereas a keyword phrase is 2 or more words.
 A lot in the SEO industry uses the term keyword as a sort-of catch-all term encompassing all keywords, regardless of whether it’s a one-word keyword or a keyword phrase.

 If you’re new to on-page search engine optimization, this is a great place to start.
 While we won’t exhaustively cover every detail of every single on-page SEO factor, we’re going to reveal the 5 most critical factors for on-page SEO that we’ve proven that would help move a page up, so that you do not waste your time with low-value tactics that do not work.

 But before that, let’s start from the beginning.